 Life on the Streets – How substance abuse relates to homelessness

-Meet Randall, a man calling the streets of South Florida his home.
-We interviewed 25 homeless people across South Florida to learn who makes up our homeless community, where they came from, how they got here, and the role that drug and alcohol addiction may be playing in their daily lives.
+To get a first-hand look at who makes up our homeless community, where they came from, how they got here, and the role that drug and alcohol addiction may be playing in their daily lives, we interviewed 25 homeless people across South Florida.

 Who Are Our Homeless Citizens?

+Nearly three out of four surveyed were local to the area they’re currently in, while over a quarter have traveled from other cities or states to their current locations.
 While a majority of homeless Americans we surveyed were over the age of 60, nearly one in five was between the ages 18 and 29.
-Across the country nearly 10 percent of the homeless community are identified as military veterans, a number that has drastically decreased over the last decade.
-Young people who find themselves living in homeless shelters or on the streets are often the products of dysfunctional or violent homes, or a product of the U.S. foster care system who have “aged out” of the program, making them effectively homeless.
+Young people who find themselves living in homeless shelters or on the streets are often the products of dysfunctional or violent homes or a product of the U.S. foster care system who have “aged out” of the program, making them effectively homeless.

 The Real Figures